geo47/Pracatice/src/com/challenge/datastrsucture/heap/README.md

 - Heap is important data structure to know about since it has good time complexity for insertion/finding/deletion operation compared to other data structures like array and LinkedList,
 - Java provides PriorityQueue implementation which we can use to keep the data in the Heap data structure.
 - We can pass comparator logic as a lambda function to the PriorityQueue to define the element's priority.

+### Frequently Asked Questions
+**Q #1) Is stack faster than Heap?**

+**Answer:** A stack is faster than a heap as access is linear in the stack compared to the heap.

+**Q #2) What is a Heap used for?**

+**Answer:** Heap is mostly used in algorithms that find the minimum or shortest path between two points like Dijkstra’s algorithm, to sort using heap sort, for priority queue implementations (min-heap), etc.

+**Q #3) What is a Heap?
+What are its types?**

+**Answer:** A heap is a hierarchical, tree-based data structure.
+A heap is a complete binary tree.
+Heaps are of two types i.e. Max heap in which the root node is the largest among all the nodes; Min heap in which the root node is the smallest or minimum among all the keys.

+**Q #4) What are the advantages of Heap over a stack?**

+**Answer:** The major advantage of the heap over stack is in the heap, the memory is dynamically allocated and hence there is no limit on how much memory can be used.
+Secondly, only local variables can be allocated on the stack while we can also allocate global variables on the heap.

+**Q #5) Can Heap have duplicates?**

+**Answer:** Yes, there are no restrictions on having nodes with duplicate keys in the heap as the heap is a complete binary tree and it does not satisfy the properties of the binary search tree.